How to Write The Perfect Fundraising Email [TEMPLATES]

 Creating Your Own Peer-to-Peer Fundraising Templates

-When your fundraisers have less writing to do, you eliminate a barrier to fundraise and allow them to send quick appeals on your behalf via email, social media, or text.
-Not to mention, there are certain aspects of a great fundraising appeal—like mission details and calls to action—that your nonprofit is in a better position to write.
-It’s critical that you take care of those ahead of time so supporters don’t have to do unnecessary research.
+When your fundraisers have less writing to do, you eliminate a barrier to fundraising and allow them to send quick appeals on your behalf via email, social media, or text.
+Not to mention, there are certain aspects of a great fundraising appeal—like mission details and calls to action—that your nonprofit is better equipped to write.
+Take care of those details for them, so supporters don’t have to do unnecessary research.

 1. Establish the Arc

-At a fundamental level, you want to make sure you are introducing the problem that needs to be solved, demonstrating that there is a solution to that problem, and ending with a strong call-to-action that invites potential supporters to become a part of the solution.
+At a fundamental level, you want to ensure you introduce the problem that needs to be solved, demonstrate a solution to that problem, and end with a strong call to action that invites potential supporters to become a part of the solution.

-If you can get readers to imagine themselves as being personally affected, it makes it easier for them to empathize with the people your organization is trying help.
-Another good approach is to highlight a real-life example of someone who has been affected by the cause.
+If you can get readers to imagine themselves as being personally affected, it increases their feelings of empathy with those your organization serves.
+Another good approach is highlighting a real-life example of someone affected by the cause.
 This personalization tends to tug at one’s heartstrings to inspire action.

-3. Tangible Impact and Clear Call to Action
+3. Offer a Tangible Impact and Clear Call to Action

-When you present a solution to a problem and a call-to-action, it’s important to make sure you highlight how supporters will make a tangible impact.
-Correlate your campaign’s default fundraising goal with a specific programmatic outcome.
-For example, if the default goal is $250, then the text for your peer-to-peer fundraisers might read something like: “$250 will fund a full year’s education for five children in the developing world.
-Join me in making this happen by making a donation to my page!”
+For example, if the default goal is $250, the text for your peer-to-peer fundraisers might read something like: “$250 will fund a full year’s education for five children in the developing world.
+Join me in making this happen by visiting my donation page!”

-For more tips on how to help your peer-to-peer fundraisers reach their goals and maximize their impact, read 8 Quick Actions That Improve Peer-to-Peer Fundraising Results next.
+For more insight on how to help your peer-to-peer fundraisers reach their goals and maximize their impact, read Quick Tips for Peer-to-Peer Fundraisers to Get Started next.